-The enrolling open space contains nearly 19 acres of native forest cover which is more than 65% of the total property acreage and is more forest cover than required by county regulation for this property.
+Although credit was not requested for this category, the enrolling open space contains more than 18 acres of native forest cover which is more than 65% of the total property acreage and is more forest cover than required by county regulation for this property.
 Credit for this category is recommended.